How to Stop Overthinking at Night

 When to Get Professional Help

-If overthinking at night occurs more than 3 times a week and persists for over a month, it may be a sign of insomnia or anxiety disorder.
+When overthinking at night happens more than three times a week and continues for longer than a month, it can point towards insomnia or an underlying anxiety disorder.
+In these cases, professional support is often helpful.

 Final Thoughts